devcontainers/spec/docs/specs/devcontainer-reference.md

 ## Environment Restart

-After an environment has been stopped the containers are restarted according to the orchestrator defined.
-Additionally `post-start-command` is executed in the **main** container.
+After an environment has been stopped, the containers are restarted according to the orchestrator defined.
+Additionally, `post-start-command` is executed in the **main** container.